meshula/LabIsland/plan.md

 - T5-tiny model

 ## Debug Instructions
-To test token handling:
+To run tests:
-1. Build the project
+1. Build the project using, eg, `make`.
-2. Run with debug flag: `./island_npc --debug`
+2. Run with debug flag: `./[testname] -- model path/to/models/spiece.model
-3. Enter test inputs to see:
-   - Token validation
-   - Sequence lengths
-   - Tensor shapes
-   - Model outputs
-4. Check for:
-   - Valid token IDs
-   - Proper sequence truncation
-   - Successful detokenization
-   - Coherent responses